Convergence Analysis of Galerkin Approximations for the Lindblad Master Equation: Introduction

 Note that $\oL_{j,N}^\dag \oL_{j,N}$ is usually different from $\oP_N \oL_j^\dag \oL_j \oP_N$, implying that the alternative choice of truncation $\oP_N D[\oL_{j}](\oP_N \orho \oP_N) \oP_N$ is not equivalent to our choice, and does not necessarily lead to a Lindbladian operator.
 We can now define a numerical approximation $\rN$ of $\rho$ as the solution of the Lindblad equation with support on $\xH_N$

+The solution of this equation is always well-defined and the semigroup is completely positive and trace preserving as $\xL_N$ is a bounded Lindbladian operator \cite{lindbladGeneratorsQuantumDynamical1976}.
 To the best of the authors' knowledge, although several results exist for the Hamiltonian case ($\Ndissip=0$)--see, for example, recent advances in \cite{tongProvablyAccurateSimulation2022,fischerQuantumParticleWrong2025,pengQuantumSimulationBosonrelated2025}--there is no available result that guarantees the convergence of $\rho_N(t)$ towards $\rho(t)$ when $\Ndissip > 0$.
 Notably, recent work by the authors in \cite{etienneyPosterioriErrorEstimates2025} provides \textit{a posteriori} estimates on the trace-norm distance $\|\rho_N(t)-\rho(t)\|_1$ for a large class of operators $\oH$ and $(\oL_j)$, but does not include a proof of convergence.
 Additionally, in \cite{robinUnconditionallyStableTime2025}, the authors utilize \textit{a priori} estimates to analyze the time-discretization of some unbounded Lindblad equations for a class of Completely Positive Trace Preserving (CPTP) schemes.
 These \textit{a priori} estimates were developed in the 1990s to establish the well-posedness\footnote{More precisely, they establish the conservativity of the minimal semigroup, which ensures the uniqueness of the solution.} of the semigroup in \cite{chebotarevLindbladEquationUnbounded1997,chebotarevPrioriEstimatesQuantum2003,chebotarevSufficientConditionsConservativity1998}, and more recently, specifically for the setting of bosonic modes in \cite{gondolfEnergyPreservingEvolutions2024}.